grafana/tempo/docs/tempo/website/configuration/_index.md

     # tags with high cardinality or large values such as HTTP URLs or SQL queries.
     # This override limit is used by the ingester and the querier.
     [max_bytes_per_tag_values_query: <int> | default = 5000000 (5MB) ]

+    # Metrics-generator configurations

+    # Per-user configuration of the metrics-generator ring size.
+If set, the tenant will use a
+    # ring with at most the given amount of instances.
+Shuffle sharding is used to spread out
+    # smaller rings across all instances.
+If the value 0 or a value larger than the total amount
+    # of instances is used, all instances will be included in the ring.
+    #
+    # Together with metrics_generator_max_active_series this can be used to control the total
+    # amount of active series.
+The total max active series for a specific tenant will be:
+    #   metrics_generator_ring_size * metrics_generator_max_active_series
+    [metrics_generator_ring_size: <int>]

+    # Per-user configuration of the metrics-generator processors.
+The following processors are
+    # supported:
+    #  - service-graphs
+    #  - span-metrics
+    [metrics_generator_processors: <list of strings>]

+    # Maximum number of active series in the registry, per instance of the metrics-generator.
+A
+    # value of 0 disables this check.
+    # If the limit is reached, no new series will be added but existing series will still be
+    # updated.
+The amount of limited series can be observed with the metric
+    #   tempo_metrics_generator_registry_series_limited_total
+    [metrics_generator_max_active_series: <int>]

+    # Per-user configuration of the collection interval.
+A value of 0 means the global default is
+    # used set in the metrics_generator config block.
+    [metrics_generator_collection_interval: <duration>]

     # Tenant-specific overrides settings configuration file.
 The empty string (default
     # value) disables using an overrides file.